Many motorists have heard of this term but do not fully understand exactly what it is.

 It is hugely relevant for sentencing an offender as it can make a huge difference in the severity of a penalty.

-The Road Traffic Offenders Act contains the rules and provisions on totting and this is also the act that allows us to successfully avoid long term disqualifications for countless clients.
+Section 35 of the Road Traffic Offenders Act contains the rules and provisions on totting and this is also the act that allows us to successfully avoid long term disqualifications for countless clients.

 This Act states that if a driver does in fact accumulate 12 points or more within a 3 year period, then regardless of what offence he has committed, he will be subject to a 6 month disqualification from driving in addition to a TT99 conviction code on his licence.
 Conviction codes are not something mentioned in any detail on this site however this particular code results in astronomical increases to premiums on most insurance policies.